New York City steps up outreach efforts after murders of 4 homeless men in Chinatown

 The five victims were caught completely off guard as they were struck while they were sleeping on the streets.

-Four of them died at the scene, and a fifth person remains in the hospital.
-Their ages range from 48 to 83.
+Four of them died at the scene, while the fifth person remains in the hospital.

-The suspect 24-year-old Randy Rodriguez-Santos has been taken for a mental evaluation after investigators say they found him with a 15-pound metal pipe, believed to be the murder weapon.

-He's been charged and arraigned in the attacks that happened early Saturday morning.
+Three of the victims have been identified as 55-year-old Nazario A. Vazquez Villegas, 83-year-old Chuen Kok, 49-year-old Anthony L. Manson.
+The fourth victim has not been identified at this time.

+The medical examiner said all four victims suffered severe head trauma and skull fractures.
+All of their deaths have been ruled a homicide.

 RELATED: Former homeless man leaves pizza at scenes of Chinatown murders

+Investigators say they found Rodriguez-Santos with a 15-pound metal pipe, believed to be the murder weapon.

-"What happened over the weekend shakes the conscience of who we are as New Yorkers," said Mayor de Blasio.
+"What happened over the weekend shakes the conscience of who we are as New Yorkers," Mayor Bill de Blasio said.
 "We are sending experts to the neighborhood to provide support during this difficult time, and will continue to assess how to prevent tragedies like this from happening in the future."

+The incident is putting an increased spotlight on the homeless, who many say are usually overlooked.

 HOME-STAT teams will engage homeless New Yorkers, according to de Blasio, who will have access to: